Why monetize APIs?

-Prepaid is the most common model for traditional SaaS and enterprise software companies.
-Because the API provider gets cash upfront before any services are rendered, prepaid models can be a lifesaver for the business which can increase cash flow.
-This is especially important if your acquisition or setup costs are high which allows you to invest further into product and growth.
-Prepaid is also beneficial for customers as it provides spend predictability and reduces the processes involved for procurement.
-Because usage amounts is unknown before payment is made, you can handle usage-based billing through a committed spend.
+Prepaid is a common billing model especially for traditional SaaS and enterprise software companies.
+Because the API provider gets cash upfront before any services are rendered, prepaid models can drastically increase cash flow for the business as you’re getting customers to commit and help finance your R&D. This is especially important if your acquisition or setup costs are high which allows you to invest further into product and growth.
+Prepaid is also beneficial for customers as they know what they are committing to upfront which can provide more spend predictability.
+Because usage amounts are unknown before payment is made, you can handle usage-based billing through a committed spend.
 This might include volume discounting.
 However, prepaid might force a customer to do mathematical estimates before they have real world data.

 On the other hand, postpaid is where you’re extending credit to your customers as they use your platform until they pay.
-Postpaid can simplify consumption-based business models since a customer doesn’t need to “guess” how much they will consume.
+Postpaid can reduce onboarding friction since a customer doesn’t need to estimate how much they need.
 Instead, they can just enter their credit card and deal with the bill later and see how much the damage was (like dining at a restaurant or bar).
 Postpaid billing has been popularized by consumption-based models like the digital advertising industry, and more recently the cloud industry.
 A benefit of postpaid is a customer does not need to commit ahead of time before any value is seen.

 However, there is a downside.
 Because you’re extending credit, it can be abused by customers depending on your offering (like a dine and dash scenario).
 Having good safeguards and limits is important to ensure a customer doesn’t accumulate “too much credit”, before they purchase.
 Postpaid can also have higher cancellation rates.
 A customer could use much more of an expensive service than expected and then have regrets.